paragoner1/paragoner1/README.md

 - **Database Integration**: PostgreSQL with SQLx, Redis caching, database migrations
 - **Production Deployment**: Docker Hub integration, environment configuration, service orchestration
 - **Observability**: Structured logging, request tracing, comprehensive error handling
+- **Scalable Security Integration**: Combined JWT/Argon2 with Redis for resilient, exploit-resistant auth systems
+- **Impact**: Built for scalable authentication with rate limiting and advanced security, minimizing vulnerabilities through best practices like Argon2 hashing and input validation

 ## Strategic Approach

 My development philosophy centers on **architectural thinking** rather than just coding.
 Every system I build considers:

 - **Scalability**: How will this perform under real-world load?
 - **Security**: What are the attack vectors and how do we mitigate them?
+Drawing from finance auditing, I prioritize exploit-resistant designs using tools like Argon2 and RareSkills best practices.
 - **Compliance**: How does this integrate with existing regulatory frameworks?
 - **User Experience**: How do we make complex technology accessible and valuable?
 - **Production Readiness**: How do we ensure reliability, monitoring, and maintainability?